German Language Courses

 Each language section features a midterm exam, a final exam, quizzes, and regular homework.
 The language program utilizes resources and hands-on experiences available in the Berlin area, particularly in the form of course-related local field-trips.

 The FU-BEST program awards workload-based ECTS (European Credit Transfer System) credits.
-1 ECTS requires 30 hours of workload at Freie Universität Berlin.
-FU-BEST participants receive 7 ECTS (normally equivalent to 6-8 U.S. semester credits) for successful completion of the Intensive German, with the exact number of credits to be transferred left up to participants' home institutions to decide.
-“Experiential Beginning German” is worth 5 ECTS (3-4 U.S. semester credits), with the exact transfer again left to the discretion of the home institution.
+1 ECTS requires 25-30 hours of workload.
+FU-BEST participants receive 9 ECTS for successful completion of the Intensive German and 6 ECTS for “Experiential Beginning German”, with the exact number of credits to be transferred left up to participants' home institutions to decide

 Our teaching books, methods, and additional materials conform to the standards of the Common European Frame of Reference for Languages (CEFR) which are by and large comparable to the standards for Foreign Language Learning of the American Council on the Teaching of Foreign Languages.
 Communication, the acquisition and improvement of all linguistic competences and of self-correction strategies, cultural context and a steep progression play an essential role in our curriculum.
 In our Intensive German language instruction, we use Netzwerk and Mittelpunkt of the Klett Verlag ; in “Experiential Beginning German”, we use Klett's Netzwerk A1.
 The links above are intended for use by German language faculty at North American colleges and universities whose students plan to participate in the FU-BEST program, in order to facilitate advising and program review.
 Please contact the program at firstname.lastname@example.org with any questions or concerns.